iafisher/polyglot-server/README.md

 if the recipient does not exist or if the message field is ill-formatted, and `success` otherwise.

-`checkinbox`: Check the client's inbox.
-The server returns an `inbox` message.

-`recv <sender>`: Receive one message that was sent by the identified user.
-The server returns a `message` response, or `error` if there are no messages from the user.
-The message returned will be deleted from the client's inbox so that subsequent calls to `checkinbox` do not include it in the message counts.
+`recv`: Receive all messages in the user's inbox.
+The server returns an `error` response if there are no messages, and a series of `message` responses otherwise.
+The messages returned will be deleted from the client's inbox.

 `upload <filename> <filelength> <file>`: Upload the file to the server.
 The file name field may not contain any whitespace or forward slashes.
 The file